 8. Minneapolis, Minnesota

 If you’ve got kids with you on a Twin City trip, a visit to the Mall of America is a given — but Minneapolis is also home to hundreds of other family-friendly activities, including museums, arboretums, and even a children’s theater company.

-If you’ve still got any doubts about the cultural and educational potential of this northern metropolis, keep in mind that it was recently voted the “most literate city” in America.
+If you’ve still got any doubts about the cultural and educational potential of this northern metropolis, keep in mind that it was once voted the “most literate city” in America.
 And, hey, if there’s one thing everyone in the family can agree on, it’s probably deep-fried dairy — and cheese curds are everywhere in Minnesota.